solter/gitFeatureBranchWorkflowDemo/application/README.md

 This represents the implementation of 'feature 1' with updates.

+and even more changes after merged with feature 2

 # Feature 2
 This is the "feature 2" simulated implementation" now with updates